← Back to Library

 Foulness preserved in cassia and pitch in swave and linen.
 The death of that which ever lived.
 But the rays of Greek poetry struggle down to us and mingle with the sunbeams of the recent day.
 The statue of Menon is cast down, but the shaft of the Iliad still meets the sun in its rising.

-Throw writes what many have felt that the Iliad is a lesson in living fully and meaningfully in a short difficult life and about finding greatness in how we love grieve uh fight for others and treat others.
-Walt Whitman who was another poet of the Renaissance of America wrote that Homer grew out of and has held the ages and holds today by the universal admiration of personal prowess, courage, rankness, a more proper leadership inherent in the whole human race that so much of literature is held by Homer is such ...
+Throw writes what many have felt that the Iliad is a lesson in living fully and meaningfully in a short difficult life and about finding greatness in how we love grieve fight for others and treat others.
+Walt Whitman who was another poet of the Renaissance of America wrote that Homer grew out of and has held the ages and holds today by the universal admiration of personal prowess, courage, rankness, a more proper leadership inherent in the whole human race that so much of literature is held by Homer is such a grand statement ...